-Killam owns a 50% interest in two commercial properties located at 3700 & 3770 Kempt Road in Halifax, NS.
-The remaining 50% interest in these properties is held by a company owned by an executive and Trustee of Killam.
-These properties are managed by an arm's length third party.
-Killam's head office occupies approximately 23,000 square feet of one of the buildings with rent of approximately \$13.00 per square foot net, of which 50% is paid to the related party based on the ownership interest.
+Killam owns a 50% interest in two office properties located at 3700 & 3770 Kempt Road in Halifax, NS, and the other 50% interest is owned by an executive and Trustee of Killam.
+These properties are managed by a third party.
+Killam's head office occupies approximately 23,000 SF of one of the buildings with base rent of approximately \$14.00 per square foot, of which 50% is paid to the related party based on the ownership interest.

-The remuneration of directors and other key management personnel, which include the Board of Trustees, President & Chief Executive Officer, Executive Vice President, Chief Financial Officer and other Vice-Presidents of Killam.
-During 2020, three additional employees were promoted to Vice President and included in the disclosure below.
-The total remuneration is as follows:
+The remuneration of directors and other key management personnel, which include the Board of Trustees, President & Chief Executive Officer, Executive Vice President, Chief Financial Officer and other Vice-Presidents of Killam is as follows: